Whippet Diseases: Medical Specifics

 T41,0-4,70,5-3,6

-These values show the special requirements and adaptations in the metabolism of whippets.
+These values show the specific requirements and adaptations in the metabolism of Whippets.

 Thyroid function

-The thyroid, as the body's clock, plays a central role in Whippets.
+The thyroid gland, as the body's pacemaker, plays a central role in Whippets.
 Due to their increased metabolism, they require more iodine to maintain thyroid function.
-Low thyroid levels are common and often normal in greyhounds.
-Adequate iodine intake can help prevent problems such as iodine deficiency, which can lead to symptoms such as hair loss, cardiovascular disease and poor connective tissue quality.
+Low thyroid levels are common in sighthounds and often normal.
+Adequate iodine intake can help prevent problems such as iodine deficiency, which can lead to symptoms like hair loss, cardiovascular disease, and poor connective tissue quality.

 Metabolism and body temperature

-Whippets have a very fast metabolism, little insulating body fat and a thin coat.
-This leads to high energy requirements and a tendency to freeze easily.
-When at rest, their body temperature can drop to just over 37°C, while when they are moving they tend to stay warm.
+Whippets have a very fast metabolism, little insulating body fat, and a thin coat.
+This results in high energy requirements and a tendency to get cold easily.
+At rest, their body temperature can drop to just over 37°C, while they tend to stay warm when active.

 Temperature and pulse values